 Equity securities include common stocks, tracking stocks, depositary receipts, and certain preferred stocks, convertible securities, warrants, IPOs, and shares of real estate investment trusts.
-See "Real Estate Investment Trusts ("REITs")" and "Depositary Receipts and New York Shares" below for a discussion of real estate investment trusts and depositary receipts, respectively.
+See "Depositary Receipts and New York Shares" below for a discussion depositary receipts.
 Equity securities fluctuate in value, often based on factors unrelated to the value of the issuer of the securities, and such fluctuations can be pronounced.
 Changes in the value of the fund's investments will result in changes in the value of its shares and thus the fund's total return to investors.